 55. Towering Beauty: White Rock Mountain Recreation Area near Mulberry offers some of the most scenic views in the state from its bluffs, along with hiking trails and a lake.

-56. Presidential Path: Visit the sites related to former President Bill Clinton, such as his boyhood home, high school, favorite hamburger hangout and more in Hot Springs.
+56. Presidential Path: Visit the sites related to former President Bill Clinton in Little Rock, Fayetteville, Hope and Hot Springs, including his boyhood home in Hope, the Arkansas Governor's Mansion in Little Rock and his favorite hamburger hangout in Hot Springs.

 57. Volunteer Built: In the Ozark Mountains, the 197-mile Ozark Highlands Trail has been rated one of the most scenic trails in the U.S.; had day hiking, weekend adventures or backpacking.

 58. Lowlands Highland: A scenic 200-mile route atop the Delta's only highlands, Crowley's Ridge Parkway National Scenic Byway passes by or near five state parks, a national forest, Civil War sites and more.

 59. Original Seat of Government: The first permanent European settlement on the lower Mississippi River (1686) and Arkansas's first territorial capital are commemorated by the Arkansas Post National Memorial. in Gillett.